 According to the U.S. National Library of Medicine National Institutes of Health, malnutrition following bariatric surgery comes not just from the quantity of food but also the quality.
 Many patients have a learning curve when planning the proper nutrition within the amount of food they are allotted, with vitamin deficiency being common.
 The most typical ways bariatric patients experience deficiency is in calcium, vitamin D, vitamin B12, and iron.
 Others have difficulty getting enough protein, fat-soluble vitamins, folate, and thiamine.
 They have reported that careful monitoring and counseling are essential to preventing malnutrition of this kind.

 Getting Enough Protein

-Since lack of protein is one of the most common deficiencies that lead to malnutrition of bariatric surgery patients, it is a great place to start.
-Protein is essential for many of the body’s functions, including digestion, replicating DNA and metabolism.
+Since the lack of protein is one of the most common deficiencies that lead to malnutrition in bariatric surgery patients, it is a great place to start.
+Protein is essential for many of the body’s functions, including digestion, replicating DNA, and metabolism.
 It can also be easy to not get enough protein after having weight loss surgery.
 It also provides people with healthy cells for their skin, hair, and nails.
 Good sources of protein for weight loss surgery patients are lean protein from poultry and fish and in dairy, like milk and yogurt.